 Ultimately costing principles, such as the causality principle, must be converted into practical practices with supporting tools.
 This presentation examines how cost modeling has evolved over the last century.
 It will describe the trends and obstacles that have helped or delayed developments.
 These evolving areas include: The expansion from product to channel and customer profitability analysis.
 Salesperson compensation = f(customer sales, profits).
 Debates over costing methods (e.g., lean, TDABC).
 The shift from historic to predictive accounting.
 Embedding analytics into profit and cost models.
 Managing IT as a business (chargebacks, SLAs).
 Recognition that “change management” is critical.

 Supply Chain Profitability and Costing

-Logistics and supply chain managers have increasingly realized that the greatest potential to create financial value lies not within a single firm but across all the trading partner enterprises comprising a supply chain, particularly at the interface between trading partners.
-At the boundaries of their firm – with their suppliers and customers – is where companies can identify mutually beneficial cost savings initiatives plus new and greater opportunities to reduce costs from core processes and to provide higher service levels to their customers.
+Logistics and supply chain managers have increasingly realized that the greatest potential to create financial value lies not within a single firm’s four walls but across all the trading partner enterprises comprising a supply chain, particularly at the interface between trading partners.
+At the boundaries of their firm – with their suppliers and customers – is where companies can identify mutually beneficial cost saving initiatives plus new and greater opportunities to reduce costs from core processes and to provide higher service levels to their customers.

 Costing Continuum Levels of Maturity